 The Sligh building is one of a number of former furniture factories that have been repurposed for other uses in and around downtown Grand Rapids:

 You can explore more of the city’s furniture history at the Grand Rapids Public Museum.
-A sign outside the Museum’s Front St. entrance tells the tale of the local furniture industry and a second-floor exhibit, “The Furniture Factory,” includes a working lathe typical of machinery used in the factories of yore.
+A second-floor exhibit, “The Furniture Factory,” includes a working lathe typical of machinery used in the factories of yore.
 Volunteer woodturners give demonstrations of the lathe in action and answer questions about the art of furniture-making.
-You can also view a half-hour film exploring some of the 1,500 pieces in the Museum’s furniture collection and offering a glimpse of today’s local furniture industry.
+View this half-hour film for an in-depth look at the Museum’s extensive furniture collection, most of which is not currently on display.

 Ah-Nab-Awen Park is located just across Pearl St. in front of the Museum.
 At the entrance of the park is the Spirit of Solidarity Monument commemorating the Grand Rapids furniture workers’ strike of 1911.
 In April of that year, 4,000 local furniture workers walked off the job, asking for increased pay, fewer work hours and the creation of collective bargaining between laborers and employees.
 The strike lasted four months and the three bronze figures depicted in the sculpture – two men and one woman – represent the workers and their wives who sacrificed much to advance the cause of labor.